-Equipment Rent Buy Notes Required Iten ns Boots x х Sturdy, expedition backpacking boots with good ankle support for wilderness courses.
-Our boot stretching process helps expedite the break-in period of new boots.
-Wool socks (4-5 pairs) Х Х Mid- to heavyweight wool socks Gaiters Х \$50 Shin- or knee-high, durable.
+Wool socks (4- 5 pairs) Х Х Mid- to heavyweight wool socks Gaiters Х \$50 Shin- or knee-high, durable.
 Lightweight trail-running gaiters are not recommended.
-Camp shoes Х Х Running, tennis, or cross-training athletic shoes, closed toe required Optional Item Optional Items Liner socks (2-3 pairs) Х Х Lightweight wool or synthetic "wicking" socks.
+Camp shoes Х Х Running, tennis, or cross-training athletic shoes, closed toe required Optional Items Liner socks (2- 3 pairs) Х Х Lightweight wool or synthetic "wicking" socks.
 You will need at least two pairs if you are using a liner sock/wool sock combination in your hiking boots.
-(Note: liner socks are mandatory if you are renting rock shoes for a climbing course.)

-Our advice?
-Your boots will be a critical piece of gear.
-If they're not sturdy, don't provide enough support, or don't fit properly with wool socks, we won't let you use them.
-If you have any doubts about boots, feel free to give us a call.

-Miscellaneous Items Equipment Rent Buy Notes Required Item าร Insulated mug or thermos Х \$7 12- to 20-oz. insulated mug with a lid.
+(Note: liner socks are mandatory if you are renting rock shoes for a climbing course.) or don't fi t properly wi Il piece of gear.
+If they're not sturdy, don't provide th wool socks, we won't let you use them.
+If you have e us a call.
+Miscellaneous 3 ltems Equipment Rent Buy Notes Required Items 5 L Insulated mug or thermos Х \$7 12- to 20-oz. insulated mug with a lid.
 Available with NOLS logo Bowl Х \$7 A plastic bowl with a screw- or snap-on lid is handy.
-Spoon X \$1 Lexan spoons are light, durable, and popular.
+Spoon Х \$1 Lexan spoons are light, durable, and popular.
 Water bottle (2) Х \$13 1-2 wide-mouth quart- or liter-size plastic bottles Lip balm Х Х Stick, cream, or tube-type moisturizing balm, SPF 15 or greater Sunscreen (1-2) Х Х A 3- to 6-oz. tube, SPF 30 or greater Bandana (2-3) Х \$2 A few of these are always handy.

-Hoadlamp Х \$20-60 Durable and lightweight.
+Headlamp Х \$20-60 Durable and lightweight.
 Bring spare batteries.
-Headlamp ^ φ2U-0U Disposable lighter (2) X \$2 For lighting your camp stove Insect repellent (1-2) Х Х Small bottles; no aerosol spray cans.
+Disposable lighter (2) X \$2 For lighting your camp stove

+Insect repellent (1-2) Х Х Small bottles; no aerosol spray cans.
 Toiletries and towel Х Х Towel for showering after your course.
 Toothbrush, toothpaste, comb, brush, skin lotion, and tampons.
 Travel or trial sizes are enough.
 Watch Х Х A watch with an alarm is a nice feature.
 Pen/pencil Х Х For journaling and taking notes during classes Notepad Х \$10 A small, lightweight pad is fine.
-Sunglasses X X Good-quality sunglasses with 100-percent UV protection; lenses should be dark.
+Sunglasses Х Х Good-quality sunglasses with 100-percent UV protection; lenses should be dark.
 If you wear prescription lenses and have limited vision without them, bring your own prescription sunglasses or look for a quality pair of clip-on polarized shades at an outdoor store.
 We sell Suncloud, Spokiz, and Optic Nerve.
-Instant hand sanitizer (2) Х Х Must have two 2-oz. bottles for keeping hands clean Optional Item s Binoculars Х Х Small travel binoculars work well.
+Instant hand sanitizer (2) Х Х Must have two 2-oz. bottles for keeping hands clean Optional Items Binoculars Х Х Small travel binoculars work well.
 Prescription glasses and contact lenses (2-3 pairs) Х Х If you wear them, bring a spare pair of glasses or lenses.
 Contact-lens wearers should also bring a pair of glasses as backup.
 Prescription sunglasses are also nice to have in reserve.
 Water treatment Х Х NOLS supplies Aquamira (chlorine dioxide) for backcountry water purification.
 However, if you are sensitive to iodine or chlorine, you may need to bring a water filter.
-Book or e-reader Х Х A small paperback reading book or lightweight e-reader, such as a Kindle; bring a protective case.
+Vitamins Х Х Not necessary, but a small quantity of multivitamins is popular among staff and students for this length of course.
+Book or e- reader Х Х A small paperback reading book or lightweight e- reader, such as a Kindle; bring a protective case.
 Tablet-style e-readers (e.g. Kindle Fire) are not acceptable.
 Trekking poles Х Х A sturdy telescoping pole for easy packing.